naineshv/Project-Tidydata/README.md

 ### Script: run_analysis.R
 **Author:** Nainesh Vashi
 **Usage:**
 - The script tidies the data set obtained from wearable computing devices and summarizes it to produce a data frame 'Summary'.
 It also prints the data frame  to the screen.
-	- The script uses/reads the following files for data and information - X_train.txt, y_train.txt, X_test.txt, y_test.txt, subjects_train.txt, subjects_test.txt, features.txt, activity_labels.txt
+- The script uses/reads the following files for data and information - X_train.txt, y_train.txt, X_test.txt, y_test.txt, subjects_train.txt, subjects_test.txt, features.txt, activity_labels.txt.
+For the script to run, all the above files should be in the working directory.
-	- For the script to run, all the above files should be in the working directory.
-To run the script, setwd(<Working Dir>) source(<path to run_Analysis.R>)
+- To run the script,
+		setwd(<Working Dir>)
+		source(<path to run_Analysis.R>)

 ### Below are the steps followed to achieve the required output of the project.

-* Read variable names from the variables file features.txt into a data frame.
+1. Read variable names from the variables file features.txt into a data frame.
-* Read training data set - X_train.txt, mark column names as feature names from the variables dataframe.
+2. Read training data set - X_train.txt, mark column names as feature names from the variables dataframe.

 *  Read the subjects file - subjects_train.txt, to a dataframe
 *  Add the subject/volunteer numbers data to training data set under the column name 'Subject' using mutate